Keep Your Kids Warm & Safe This Winter

 Safety Tips for Young Skiers and Snowboarders

 Ready to hit the slopes this winter?
 The Glens Falls region's own West Mountain is one of the most popular choices among local skiers and snowboarders.
 There are easy trails for younger kids to try, and lessons are offered for the inexperienced.
-For a family road trip, Gore Mountain isn't too far north either.

 If your kids don't want to take lessons, you can help them learn through experience.
 A ski/snowboard helmet, wrist guards, and goggles are all essential pieces of gear for children.
 Although all kids should be supervised while skiing or snowboarding, you should also explain to them how to stay safe themselves.
 Have inexperienced kids start on a beginner slope so they can practice going slow and fast, and show them where the trail markers are.
 And don't forget to dress warmly!